-The staff at Travel Bug Vaccination Clinic are participating in this important research project.
+The staff at Travel Bug Vaccination Clinic participated in this important research project.

 3 Day Malarone Acceptability and Tolerability research project (3MAT)